mdmahbubreza/DSA-in-Java/README.md

   - Subset Sum Problem

 ### 3. **Questions**
-- Curated problem lists categorized by difficulty and topics (Located in `questions/`).
+- Curated problem lists categorized by difficulty and topics (Located in `Questions/`).

 ### 4. **Code Snippets**
-- Optimized code implementations for various DSA concepts (Available in `code/` directory).
+- Optimized code implementations for various DSA concepts (Available in `Code/` directory).

-### 5. **Resources**
-- Recommended Books
-- Online Tutorials

 ---

 ## 💡 Suggested Additions
-- **Interactive Notebooks**: Include Jupyter Notebooks with runnable Java code snippets.
 - **LeetCode/GFG Problems**: Add a structured roadmap of problems from LeetCode and GeeksforGeeks with links and solutions.
-- **Tests**: Include sample input/output test cases for each algorithm in a `tests/` directory.
-- **Diagrams**: Visual explanations for algorithms and data structures.

 ---